gose/elastic-for-libraries/README.md

 ### Correlation Data

 We also recommend pulling in historical weather data for the location of the library.
 This can be helpful to correlate inclement weather with circulation behavior.
 The [OpenWeather](https://home.openweathermap.org/marketplace) project provides 40 years of hourly weather conditions for a nominal feel.
-See the [Weather]() repository for direction on importing weather into Elastic.
+See the [Elastic Weather](https://github.com/gose/elastic-weather) repository for directions on importing weather into Elastic.